MdKasimS/Stack-Using-Singly-Linked-List-DotNET-CSharp/README.md

 4. Print
 5. Is Empty
 are newly added.
-The stack implementation using purely "SinglyLinkedList.cs" is here : [Coming Soon].
+The stack implemented using purely "SinglyLinkedList.cs" is here : [Coming Soon].

 This is a menu driven simple console Dotnet application that fills and empties stack data structure.